mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 *... waited for 24hrs ...*

 ...
-And indeed, the persistent disk does not die, even though a machine based on it would Terminate after 24hrs.
+And indeed, the persistent disk does not die, even though a machine based on it would TERMINATE after 24hrs.
 That means we can safely store data on the remaining ~14Gb of persistent disk available to us.